muneeb042/Skull-Stripping/README.md

 Dataset link : https://brainweb.bic.mni.mcgill.ca/selection_normal.html

-Dataset is in the rawb format, raw byte (unsigned) : One (unsigned) byte is used for each voxel, and the data is scaled such that it will use the entire 0...255 range of values.

-RAWB (raw binary) image to a PGM (Portable Gray Map) file Conversion is done.

-Threshold the pgm files by taking mean value as threshold.

 # Skull Stripping on Brain MRI Slices

 This project implements a basic **skull stripping pipeline** for brain MRI data using Python in Google Colab.
 The process involves reading a raw binary 3D MRI volume, converting it into 2D slices, applying thresholding, performing row-wise intensity analysis, and generating skull-stripped images.